-Board meetings are currently are scheduled for 4pm on November 14, January 9th, March 13th, May 8th, July 10th and September 11th, 2018.
+Board meetings are currently are scheduled for 4pm on November 14, then for 2018: January 9th, March 13th, May 8th, July 10th and September 11th.
 Contact any board member for location details.
 All members are encouraged to attend and get involved with one of our committees.
 Key information about the Co-op's governance include:

 We held our fourth annual membership meeting on October 3rd, 2017 in Honesdale.
 The meeting's draft minutes and materials used will published here shortly.
 All members are requested to complete this survey (and non-members are welcome to as well).